conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/connector-alerts/index.md

 ---

 The Connector Alert tab lets you visualize all active alerts associated to this Connector.
-You can edit them or toggle them on or off.
+You can edit them or, toggle them on or off.

 ![img](../img/connector-details-alerts.png)